 I am an environmental scientist working in water resources.
 I have lived in Chalgrove for over 10 years.
 I have two children at the school, who are currently in Year 6 and Year 1.
 My eldest daughter, after attending Chalgrove Primary, joined Icknield Community College and is now in Year 8.
 Both my youngest children really enjoy going to school for both the academic and the social experience of learning.

 I want the school to continue to thrive and thus give the pupils the education they currently receive as well as help improve it where required.

 As a mother of three and member of the community, I believe it is important to acknowledge and support the quality of the services we hold within the village.

 I was a committee member of the Pavillion Pre-School committee for 4 years, I held roles such as fundraiser and secretary which may benefit the committee.
 This previous experience showed me how important it is to support the school staff in order to effectively run a school and create a successful learning environment.
 I also believe that part of the role of a parent governor is to represent parents and relay their opinions to the rest of the governing body and the senior management team.

-I came to teach in Oxfordshire in 1972 and moved to Chalgrove in 1980.
-I have been a Governor at the school since 1993, having been a secondary school governor during my teaching career.
+We moved to Chalgrove in 1980 and I became a Governor at the school in 1993, having been a secondary school governor during my teaching career.